gurmeetsaran/sqltesting/README.md

 ### Code Quality

-The project uses [Ruff](https://github.com/astral-sh/ruff) for linting and formatting along with pre-commit hooks:
+The project uses comprehensive tools to ensure code quality:

+1. **Ruff** for linting and formatting
+2. **Mypy** for static type checking
+3. **Pre-commit hooks** for automated checks

+To set up the development environment:

 1. Install development dependencies:
    ```bash